Skip to content

 On the Tasting Mat:

-• Maker's Mark 46 Cask Strength: Named for the 46th proprietary French oak finishing stave developed by Bill Samuels Jr. in collaboration with the Boswell cooperage.
-Fully mature Maker's Mark is finished with 200-year-old French oak staves seared with radiant heat in a proprietary process, then vatted at 52°F or cooler.
-The result amplifies baking spices, vanilla intensity, body, and viscosity while staying true to the weated bourbon foundation.
-Recognized as 2020 Bourbon of the Year.
-The nose is expansive — more floral, more caramel, deeper chocolate and oak than the standard Cask Strength.
-The palate delivers clove, cinnamon, toffee, and a layered spice character that builds and lingers without crossing into bitterness.
+• Maker's 46 Cask Strength: Named for the proprietary French oak finishing stave developed by Bill Samuels Jr. over years of collaboration with Boswell cooperage, this expression takes fully mature Maker's Mark and finishes it with 200-year-old seared French oak staves at 52°F or below.
+The result amplifies baking spice, vanilla intensity, body, and length of finish while staying rooted in the wheated softness of the house style.
+Named 2020 Bourbon of the Year.
+Mike describes layers of spice, floral notes, caramel, chocolate, and oak with a pop-rocks spice tingle and a long, satisfying finish.
 (00:32:27)

 Full Transcript